universvm/cv/README.md

 Hi!
 This is my *full* CV.

-Usually I adapt it to the position I am applying for with more focused details.
+I usually tailor it to the position I’m applying for, adding more focused details.

-If you have a position that might interest me or want to chat, feel free to reach out!
+If you have a position that might interest me or would like to chat, feel free to reach out!

 # CV